cogent3/ensembldb3/README.rst

 You then download the corresponding databases as ::

-    $ ensembldb_download -c /path/to/your.cfg -v
+    $ ensembl_admin -c /path/to/your.cfg -v

 The ``-v`` option means verbose.
 Use ``--help`` for more information.